 Although we expect to continue to generate RINs and LCFS Credits from our continued sales of RNG for use as vehicle fuel, we expect the amount of revenue we generate from such credits will decrease if our existing RNG production assets are sold as planned, which could adversely affect our results of operations, particularly in the near term.
 Further, the market for RINs and LCFS Credits is volatile, and the prices for these credits are subject to significant fluctuations.
 We have entered into futures contracts for the sale of fixed amounts of RINs over specified periods and at fixed prices, which we expect to sell in connection with the sale of our RNG production assets.
 These futures contracts subject us to risks based on fluctuations in the prevailing market price for RINs, since we could be forced to purchase RINs in the open market if we are not able to produce sufficient RINs through our operations to satisfy our obligations under these futures contracts.
-Additionally, the value of RINs and LCFS Credits may be adversely affected by any changes to federal and state programs under which these credits are generated and sold.
-For example, CARB recently raised the carbon intensity rating of the RNG we sell in California, which reduced the amount of LCFS Credits we generate and may adversely affect our RNG business and our financial results.
+Additionally, the value of RINs and LCFS Credits may be adversely affected by any changes to federal and state programs under which these credits are generate and may adversely affect our RNG business and our financial results.
 Additionally, in the absence of federal and state programs that support premium prices for RNG or that allow us to generate and sell LCFS Credits and RINs or other credits, or if our customers are not otherwise willing to pay a premium for RNG, we may be unable to operate our RNG business profitably or at all.